2007 Atlantic hurricane season: Seasonal summary

 Only two major hurricanes, storms of Category 3 intensity or higher, formed during the season, the fewest since the 1997 season.
 Named storms were active for 33.50 days during the season, the lowest number of active days since the 1994 season.
 There were only 11.25 days with active hurricanes, the lowest value since the 2002 season.
 Despite this, the number of days with major hurricanes was above the long-term average.
-Four named storms made landfall on the U.S. during the year, but damage from those storms totaled to only about $82 million (2007 USD); this was the least damage the U.S. saw from any Atlantic hurricane season since the 1990 season.
 Both major hurricanes, Dean and Felix, attained Category 5 status, and both made landfall at Category 5 intensity, making the 2007 season the first to feature two hurricanes doing each, both of which would not be repeated until 2017.
 When Hurricane Felix was upgraded to a Category 5 storm on September 2, it became the eighth to form in this basin since 2000.
 This gave the decade more hurricanes of such strength than any other on record.
 Hurricane Humberto was the first hurricane to make landfall in Texas since Hurricane Claudette in 2003.

 Overall, the season's activity was reflected with a cumulative accumulated cyclone energy (ACE) rating of 73.9, which is below the long-term average of 93, and the lowest since 2002.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.
 Although officially, subtropical cyclones, such as Andrea or the initial portions of Gabrielle, Jerry, and Olga, are excluded from the total, the figure above includes periods when storms were in a subtropical phase.